mattermost/mattermost-handbook-1/source/guides/procurement.md

 ### Procuring consulting services on a standard agreement (1-2 business days)

+The following happen in the `procurement@mattermost.com` email thread per project:

 1. Finance confirms budget owner has checked with them and procurement can proceed
 2. Procurement Supervisor either approves or shares feedback with Procurement Administrator on SOW
 3. Procurement Administrator replies to Budget Owner until SOW is locked